 In light of this, the UNESCO Recommendation on the Ethics of AI sets the following overarching objective:

-"to promote equitable access to developments and knowledge in the field of AI and the sharing of benefits, with particular attention to the needs and contributions of LMICs (...).
+"(...) to promote equitable access to developments and knowledge in the field of AI and the sharing of benefits, with particular attention to the needs and contributions of LMICs (...).

-National awareness of global AI justice
+National awareness for global AI justice

 International networking on the ethics of AI